prajwalvp/Dracula/README.md

   This can be edited easily in your tempo source code.
 Search for the words that appear at the end of the tempo.lis in the code, that tells you which part of the code is writing that file.
 Then change the precision in the writing of the reduced chi2.

 * For sieve. sh there is some manual intervention in this process (editing in the PHASEA, PHASEB,... statements in the TOA list, editing the labels in sieve.sh).
-This issue is avoided by the use of the dracula.sh script.
+This issue is avoided by the use of the dracula.sh script, unless one chooses to use it as sieve.sh, by naming more and more gaps.

 * The tempo runs waste most of the time repeating many steps, like consulting the Earth rotation tables, solar system ephemerides, etc, until we get to the stage where we have the precise vectors between the telescope at the time of the TOA and the Solar System Barycentre.
 All of that only needs to be run once.
 My next step will be to use PINT to do these calculations separately.